alistairjoelquinn/sn-typescript/README.md

 type AppThunk = ThunkAction<Promise<any>, RootState, unknown, AnyAction>;
 ```

-A completed action creator would look like this:
+A completed action creator would look like this.
+Type assertion has been used to specify that the return type is an object containing a data property.

 ```ts
 import axios from 'axios';